LA Weekly: Acquisition by New Times Media/Village Voice Media

 New Times Media acquired Stern Publishing (and LA Weekly) in 2004, assuming the Village Voice Media name in October 2005.
 At that point, Village Voice Media owned a chain of 17 alternative weeklies with a combined circulation of 1.8 million.

 Some former employees complained about personnel moves after the sale.
 For instance, Harold Meyerson, once the Weekly's political editor, charged in a departing email to Weekly staffers in 2006 that the new owners had grafted a cookie-cutter template for editorial content onto the publication.

 Belt-tightening in 2009 led to internal cutbacks, resulting in the paper eliminating the position of managing editor, letting go of several staff writers and other editorial department positions, as well as cutting the entire fact-checking department.
 New Times Media replaced news editor Alan Mittelstaedt with New Times LA editor Jill Stewart.
 Writers once closely associated with the Weekly but let go by the paper's management during that period included Meyerson, theater critic Steven Leigh Morris, film critic Ella Taylor, and columnist Marc Cooper.

 Management said staff cuts were necessary owing to poor economic conditions.
 However, some of the cuts were likely attributable to philosophical differences with the paper's then-owners (who have since sold the chain).
 Former staff writer Matthew Fleischer said at the time that "as part of the company's 'plug-and-play' management strategy, editors, writers, and ad directors were moved from city to city within the chain, without regard for local knowledge.
 Any old-school Village Voice Media manager who resisted the metamorphosis was denounced as a 'lefty,' a 'throwback,' and worse.
 They were fired or simply fled."

 Despite this upheaval, the paper won a Pulitzer Prize in 2006, and in 2009 broke the story of the "Grim Sleeper" serial killer.
-In the 2009 Los Angeles Press Club Awards, the Weekly won six first-place awards, including three by staff writer Christine Pelisek, who was honored as the city's best reporter in Investigative Reporting, Hard News, and News Feature.
+At the 2009 Los Angeles Press Club Awards, the Weekly won six first-place awards, including three by staff writer Christine Pelisek, who was honored in the Investigative Reporting, Hard News, and News Feature categories.